Post-Completion OPT

 • You must be in the United States to apply for OPT.

-• A job offer is not required for OPT application.
+• A job offer is not required for the OPT application.

 • Students may accrue up to 90 unemployment days in total during post-completion OPT.

-• Employment on OPT must be directly related to student's major field of study and commensurate with degree level.
+• Employment on OPT must be directly related to the student's major field of study and commensurate with the degree level.

 • Employment on OPT can be paid or unpaid.

-• Learn more by taking the OPT Tutorial Canvas Course (required in order to apply for OPT)
+• Learn more by completing the OPT Essentials course in Homebase (required in order to apply for OPT):

 I-20 End Date Options